henderson-01/bulk-purchase-estimator/README.md

 ___
 ## ⚠️ Disclaimer

-This project is provided "as-is" without any warranty of any kind.
-I am not responsible for any issues, data loss, or "explosions" (code-related or otherwise) that may occur from using this software. **Use it at your own risk**.
+This is provided "as-is" without any warranty of any kind.
+I am not responsible for any issues, data loss, or other problems that may arise from using this project. (code-related or otherwise) **Use it at your own risk**.